SAP-samples/fiori-elements-opensap/week4/unit3.md

    SAP Business application studio to the one of the newly created project.
 After the browser loads successfully, expand the webapp folder and right\-click  **manifest.appdescr\_variant**  file.

+   > ⚠️ Have in mind that if, while opening SAPUI5 Visual Editor, it is failing to open with 403 error, this is most probably because you have too many exposed ports in SAP Business Application Studio and you should unexpose one, so that the SAPUI5 Visual Editor can expose one for itself.
+Just go to View/Find command, type 'Ports: Preview' and if the count of the ports shown is 5, than type again Ports: Unexpose and select on of the ports to unexpose it.
+Just do not unexpose the one that is named 'Theia hosted instance', if there is such.
+Then you can launch again the SAPUI5 Visual Editor and it will load successfully this time.
+You need this procedure only if you have the 403 error while trying to load the editor, and it needs to be done just once, before the first launch ot the SAPUI5 Visual Editor for the used devspace.

    ![demospace - SAP Business Application Studio and 1 more page - [InPrivate] - Microsoft​ Edge](images/unit3/img_010.png "demospace - SAP Business Application Studio and 1 more page - [InPrivate] - Microsoft​ Edge")